 An educational thing to do in Namche Bazaar while acclimatizing is to visit one of the few museums here open year-round.

 Check out the Sherpa Culture Museum to educate yourself on the locals living in the Everest Region.
-It’s home to several Sherpa artifacts, and tour a traditional Sherpa home compete with a praying chapel and yak stable.
+It’s home to several Sherpa artifacts and artwork.
+Visitors can also tour a traditional Sherpa home compete, with a praying chapel and yak stable.